 - Staff are individuals employed by NIST in any capacity, including full-time and part-time employees.
 This excludes contracted companies and individuals.

 - Students are current, prospective or past students enrolled at NIST.

 - Parents are current, prospective or past parents, and/or legal guardians, of a student or students at NIST.

 - Third parties are individuals or organizations that are not affiliated with or employed by NIST.

-- Personal information constitutes the name, personal address, personal contact information and school records of an individual.
+- Personal information constitutes the full legal name, personal address, personal contact information and school records of an individual.
 It does not include identification numbers, names of staff, or titles and business contact information of staff.

 - NIST will make these policies publicly accessible, and will make every reasonable effort to ensure that all personal information is accurate and protected.
 This includes the storing of all personal information only in password-protected databases.

 - NIST may publicly disclose non-personal information of staff, including titles, business addresses, and business contact information.
 Personal information will be disclosed to third parties only with the consent of that member of staff.

 - In line with the US Department of Education’s Family Educational Rights and Privacy Act (FERPA), NIST will not disclose the personal information of a student to third parties without the consent of the student’s parent.
 Personal information of an alumnus or alumna will not disclose the personal information to third parties without the consent of that alumnus or alumna.
 This excludes non-identifiable disclosure of academic records for the purposes of accreditation, academic research, statistical analysis, and disclosure under subpoena by Thai law.

 - As indicated in the NIST enrollment documents, NIST reserves the right to use photographs and other visual media containing the images of NIST parents, students and alumni in online and print media.
-In such cases the school will not post the names of students or alumni who have yet to reach the age of 18 with that media, unless permission is granted from parents, to preserve their privacy.
+In such cases the school will not post the full legal names of students or alumni who have yet to reach the age of 18 with that media, unless permission is granted from parents, to preserve their privacy.